eosnetworkfoundation/grant-framework/applications/Noahark.md

 - **If so, how is your project different?**

 Noahark is focus on Trust EVM and our code is compatible to EVM.
-Our first version is 1.0 and we plan to expand to V2.0 in the next 6 months.
+Our first version is 1.0 and we plan to expand to V2.0 and V3.0 in the next 6 months.
 The V2.0 is a major upgrade and innovation based on the V1.0.
 The V2.0 will evolve and upgrade on the basis of the uniswap V3 algorithm, providing users with leveraged market-making and leveraged incentive functions.
+V3.0 is for cross-chain DeFi between EOS and Trust EVM serve as a cross-chain DeFi aggregator.

 ## Team